Date: 29 December 2015. St. Pete boat

 looked good and a soft serve ice cream cone tempted me too.
 Hotdogs

 were everywhere.
-You won't go hungry at a boat show.
+You will not go hungry at a boat show.

 Marty and Janice was terrific.
 Being recognized was spiffy I must